VivekBumb/ml-sports-prediction/README.md

 The three models demonstrate complementary strengths that make each valuable for different aspects of sports prediction.
 Random Forest excels in overall predictive accuracy, achieving the highest success rate at 68.4%, making it ideal for scenarios where pure prediction accuracy is the primary concern.
 SVM distinguishes itself through superior betting profitability, delivering an exceptional 51.8% return on investment

-**Practical Applications:**
+**Next Steps:**
 These models have immense practical value because they act as data-based substitutes for traditional perception-driven gambling lines typically driven by qualitative analysis and sentiment of the market.
-The method places greater stock in objective statistical analysis that shies away from the tweet-driven vision of popular social media and prevailing popular opinion and instead highlights quantifiable trends and historical performance figures.
-Most importantly, the system has a disciplined sports betting plan that incorporates good risk management practices, enabling individuals to make well-informed bets using statistical information rather than social media.
+In the future, rather than relying solely on historical data, we hope to test these models using real-world live games to see how well they function.
+In order to obtain real-time updates, this would entail integrating our system with live NFL statistics and possibly collaborating with betting platforms.
+In order to improve our models' ability to predict game results, we're also interested in including more specific data about individual players and sophisticated football metrics.

 ---